Care for our common home group

 St Teresa’s Estate

-Another beautiful sunny morning greeted the happy band of volunteers who gathered once again to tackle the estate of St Teresa’s.
+An overcast morning greeted our small band of volunteers who gathered once again to enhance the estate of St Teresa’s.
 A most sincere vote of thanks to you all.

-Even though a little low on numbers again, a great effort was made and it was nice to enjoy a cuppa and a biscuit together at half time.
+Even though we were low on numbers, a great effort was made and it was nice to enjoy a cuppa and a biscuit together at the end of a good shift.

-The next St Teresa’s Volunteer Day will be on Saturday 30th August at 10:00.
+The last St Teresa’s Volunteer Day for 2025 will be on Saturday 1st November at 10:00.

 It would be wonderful to have a few more helpers.
 No special skills are necessary, just work clothes, hardy shoes and most importantly: YOURSELF.